Ultimate Guide | SAP Training & Adoption

 Table of Contents

 Assima Train uses 4x patented cloning technology to create hyper-realistic, fully interactive SAP simulations.
-Unlike screenshot-based tools, Assima clones replicate the live system exactly — enabling employees to practise real workflows in a completely risk-free environment.
+Unlike screenshot-based tools, Assima clones replicate the live system exactly, enabling employees to practice real workflows in a completely risk-free environment.

 Preparing for SAP S/4HANA migration?
 Learn how to train your teams for faster adoption.